|

 There they found a New World rich in plants and game, empty of humans,

+and free of competition, and they prospered well.
 As they multiplied, their frontier advanced south.
 The swelling

 population spread, at an average rate of 8 miles per year, through